 #1 – Past Performance and Current Position Assessment

-The primary objective of a financial statement analysis is to depict past performance.
-Future performance of the organization is obviously dependent on past performance.
-On the other hand, the other objective of a financial statement is to depict the current position where the business stands in the present scenario.
-It may show the types of assets owned by a business and the liabilities due against business entity.
+The primary objective is to depict past performance.
+The future performance of the organization is dependent on past performance.
+On the other hand, the other is to represent the current position where the business stands in the present scenario.
+It may show the types of assets owned by a business and the liabilities due to a business entity.

 #2 – Prediction of Net Income and Judging the Growth

-The objective of the financial statement analysis lies in predicting the earning prospects of net income.
-The other objective of the Financial Statement is that it also objects to judge the growth of the business.
+The objective of the financial statement lies in predicting the earning prospects of net income and also judge the growth of the business.

-- Financial statement helps in planning and forecasting.
-Financial statements help the management to adopt an appropriate business policy by making requires comparisons among various peer organizations.
-It helps in forecasting and preparing budgets by providing information regarding the strengths and weakness of the business.
+- The financial statement helps in planning and forecasting.
+Financial statements help the management to adopt an appropriate business policy by making it requires comparisons among various peer organizations.
+It helps in forecasting and preparing budgets by providing information regarding the strengths and weaknesses of the business.

-- Thus the importance of financial statement analysis to management is that it helps in communicating with different parties about their financial position.
+- Thus the importance of financial statements to management is that it helps in communicating with different parties about their financial position.
 The CFO refers to financial reports to make dividend-related decisions.
-He would look at the profits made, the debts to be paid off, the provisions made for reserves and decide the dividend to be distributed.
+He would look at the profits made, the debts to be paid off, the provisions made for reserves, and decide the dividend to be distributed.

 By comparing data of two or more years of business entity, a growth trend can be concluded.
 For example, if there is an increase in sales with an increase in profits, it can be concluded that the business state is healthy.

-Investors while comparing investment alternatives are considerate for the risk or uncertainty associated with business’s expected return.
-The other objective of the financial statement analysis is that it helps in assessing such risks.
+Investors, while comparing investment alternatives, are considerate of the risk or uncertainty associated with the business’s expected return.

 #3 – Prediction of the Bankruptcy of a Business Entity and another Failure